Asthma

 • Shortness of breath

-Occupational asthma attacks occur mainly in the workplace and symptoms include
+Occupational asthma attacks primarily occur at the workplace and the symptoms include:

 • Nasal congestion